meafrenchdude/decode-csc-termux/README.md

-# Decode Samsung's CSC Files Using Termux
+# Decode Samsung's cscfeature.xml Using Termux

 Got bored of typing it in everytime so...